mokuda2/senioryearreflection/_posts/2022-04-04-The-Color-Red.md

 "Sam’s a guy," I said.

 "Okay, Sam HAS to be a code name for something."
-Christian looked like he wasn’t having it as if I Gyuna and I were playing a trick on him.
+Christian looked like he wasn’t having it as if Gyuna and I were playing a trick on him.

 Gyuna laughed.
 "I can't believe this is your reaction."